Alcatraz East Crime Museum: Exhibits, Prices, Hours

 Museum Prices

 There are a few options when it comes to purchasing tickets.
-Ticket prices will vary depending on whether or not you decide on any add-on activities.
+Ticket prices can change and will vary depending on whether or not you decide on any add-on activities.

 You can purchase tickets when you arrive or ahead of time online if you are not getting discounted tickets.
 Children who are 7 years old and younger can visit the museum for free.
-Otherwise, the ticket selections are as follows:
+Otherwise, ticket selections generally include:

 General Admission